sylvaticus/MITx_6.86x/Unit 01 - Linear Classifiers and Generalizations/Unit 01 - Linear Classifiers and Generalizations.md

 Relaxing the loss constraint and incorporate the loss in the objective would still leave the problem as a quadratic one.

+This case is also called **maximum margin separator** or **hard margin SVM** to distinguish it from the **soft margin SVM** we saw earlier where, even in cases of separable problems, we allow to trade some misclassifications for a better regularisation.

 ## Homework 2